 List of two or three references, one of whom should be a person qualified to comment on your law school work

-We are looking forward to attending these off-site receptions
+We enjoyed attending these off-site receptions in 2014

 |Seattle and New York Scholarships